Back to top

 Dual-Use: Crop and Livestock Considerations

-The Massachusetts Department of Energy Resources has established the Solar Massachusetts Renewable Target (SMART) program, which will regulate incentives associated with new solar photovoltaic (PV) development in the state, beginning November 26, 2018.
-This is one of a series of fact sheets designed by UMass Clean Energy Extension to help farmers navigate the program.
+In 2018, the Massachusetts Department of Energy Resources (MA DOER) established the Solar Massachusetts Renewable Target (SMART) program, which regulates incentives associated with new solar photovoltaic (PV) development in the state.
+This document is part of a series of fact sheets designed to help farmers navigate the program.

 Dual-use of land for agricultural and solar PV electrical production is a fairly new concept.
 Various systems have shown success on a small-scale on farms around the world, but it is difficult to predict at this stage what crops and solar array designs will work best at a given site, or to what degree crop yield will be reduced by shading from panels.
 Under the SMART program, CEE will be collecting and analyzing annual reports from qualified dual-use arrays, which will help inform farm practices in the state as the technology develops.